cancerberoSgx/typescript-ast-explorer/ideas-for-blessing.md

   * high level APIs, or nice thinkgs, these shoul be buit on top of it.
   * (the image/video thing dhould belong in another paackage)

+## DONE

+ * jsx
+ * focus/blur
+ * collapsible
+ * modal
+ * layout supporting display: block and overflow: hidden

 ## ideas for blessing

- * libs on top of it:

 ### widgets:

- expand/collapse
  resize
 * bavbar with sub-menues
- * NeverHide widget that, if the screen is two small, it will "pop up in a 1 height at bottom or top and if clicked it will show the "hidden" widget (cause is no whough size)
+ * NeverHide:  widget that, if the screen is two small, it will "pop up in a 1 height at bottom or top and if clicked it will show the "hidden" widget (cause is no whough size)

 ## Layout